 Leveraging old blog posts

 Your ecommerce blog can be a great way to drive traffic from search engines and generate sales for your website.
 It can also be a nice way to get an automated flow of signups to your mailing list.

-You don’t need to spend a ton of time on this, but I’d recommend slapping your newsletter signup form on those high traffic posts.
+You don’t need to spend a ton of time on this, but I’d recommend slapping your newsletter signup form on those high-traffic posts.
 You can tailor the call to action a bit for each one, or just have your usual signup message.

 Creating special opt-in offers

 To entice your website visitors to sign up for your email list, consider creating special opt-in offers.
 Many ecommerce shops create a discount code to incentivize people to sign up for their email list, but you could also get creative with it.
 For instance, if you run a knitting studio, you might promote an exclusive “knit-a-long” for email subscribers.
-When someone new signs up for your email list, the automated series of welcome emails they receive could be 1 email per week for the first month that gives them knitting tips, links to exclusive knitting videos and showcases the finished work of other participating knitters.
+When someone new signs up for your email list, the automated series of welcome emails they receive could be 1 email per week for the first month that gives them knitting tips, links to exclusive knitting videos, and showcases the finished work of other participating knitters.

 Cleaning your list

 It’s important to maintain a clean and healthy email list.
 You should never buy a list of email addresses, because those people haven’t opted-in to receive emails from you and are very unlikely to become your customers, but you should also make sure that everyone who is on your list still wants to be on it.
-If you have a list of 5,000 subscribers but only 100 of them regularly open your emails, you may not only be annoying those 4,900 people with your emails but you may also be losing money each month on Mailchimp fees by keeping your list that big when it doesn’t need to be.
+If you have a list of 5,000 subscribers but only 100 of them regularly open your emails, you may not only be annoying those 4,900 people with your emails but you may also be losing money each month on Klaviyo fees by keeping your list that big when it doesn’t need to be.